lotnikov/testKafka/README.md

 * sends it to configured error topic of the same kafka server.

 ## Dependencies
-* pyhon version 3.9 or later
+* python version 3.9 or later
 * kafka-python PyPi package

 ## Things to add